Academic Information

 Policy on Credit Transfer for Exchange Students

-When a student studies abroad on an approved, non-faculty-led program, the credit he/she receives will be based solely on the transcript issued by the host institution or program.* When applying credit from exchange partner universities, Whitworth will use widely-accepted credit conversion rates for academic systems around the world.
+When a student studies abroad on an approved, non-faculty-led program, the credit they receive will be based solely on the transcript issued by the host institution or program.* When applying credit from exchange partner universities, Whitworth will use widely-accepted credit conversion rates for academic systems around the world.

 *Approved programs are listed in the Whitworth Catalog under Exchanges and Study Abroad Opportunities.